Earth Day Clean Up Poster

 You can also register on the day at the site.
 See you there!

-LIST OF 65 CLEAN UP LOCATIONS BY WARD AND COORDINATOR
+THE LIST OF 67 CLEAN UP LOCATIONS BY WARD AND COORDINATOR

 WARD ONE (7 Sites)

-• Bronte Harbour (Meet at East Street and Ontario Street): Lesley McVean rallies the wider neighbourhood starting from here.
+• Bronte Harbour (Meet at East Street and Ontario Street): Lesley McVean rallies the wider neighbourhood starting from this intersection.

-• Bronte Road and QEW Carpool: Peter Vandermyden’s family and a long-time crew.
+• Bronte Road and QEW Carpool: Join Peter Vandermyden’s family and a long-time crew.

-• Lakeshore Woods (Great Lakes Boulevard & Creek Path Avenue): Linda and Lauren Zylik distribute supplies to five various pick-up spots being tidied up.
+• Lakeshore Woods (Great Lakes Boulevard & Creek Path Avenue): Linda and Lauren Zylik distribute supplies to four various pick-up spots being tidied up including Nautical Park and Creek Path Woods.

 • Valleyridge Park and trails: Susan Dane and the Halton Outdoor Club will be hiking around these beautiful trails while scouring the terrain for waste; coffee available, bring your own mug!